gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 #### Alternative approaches

-##### Embedding the port within an app cert (`RouteToApp`)

-The easiest way to implement multi-port app access would be to extend `RouteToApp` to include the port number.
-The main drawback here is that the client would need to request a cert for each port.
-With per-session MFA in use, every connection over a separate port would require a separate tap of an MFA device.

-##### Embedding the port within an ALPN protocol
+##### Embedding the port within SNI or an ALPN protocol

+The port number could be included within TLS config on the client side, either as a special sudomain in the SNI, e.g. `app-teleport-proxy-target-port-1337.teleport.cluster.local`, or a new ALPN protocol, say `teleport-tcp@1337`.

 We already have [`ProtocolAuth`](https://github.com/gravitational/teleport/blob/8495398fa164aaa70236f6d7abd55238b2925cb2/lib/srv/alpnproxy/common/protocols.go#L99-L100) in the form of `"teleport-auth@"` that's used to [pass the cluster name](https://github.com/gravitational/teleport/blob/8495398fa164aaa70236f6d7abd55238b2925cb2/lib/srv/alpnproxy/auth/auth_proxy.go#L96-L97) when dialing the auth server.

-In a similar fashion, we could introduce `"teleport-tcp@"` which includes the port number after `@`.
-It'd be yet another method of abusing ALPN to pass additional data.

-The `"teleport-tcp"` protocol is currently used by the ALPN proxy to select an appropriate ALPN handler.
-Since the handler for multi-port apps and non-multi-port apps would be pretty much the same, it seems that passing the port number through the SNI is a slightly better choice.
+Both solutions abuse ALPN to pass around extra info from the client.
+Both take care only of the part between the client and the proxy service.
+The proxy service would still need to pass the port somehow to the app service.
+At the moment, there doesn't seem to be a good way to do this, other than adding new fields to `sshutils.DialReq` which would set a bad precedent.

 ##### Implementing a custom protocol